주 콘텐츠로 건너뛰기

 10. Mailchimp

 Mailchimp’s FAQ webpage offers several opportunities for users to contact support through call-to-action (CTA) buttons or via the chat feature at the bottom of the page.
-The company even provides instructions to help users request customer service in the FAQs.
+The company even provides instructions in the FAQs to help users request customer service.

 The email automation company also enhances the UX using a sidebar with a category overview and jump-to links, information about additional resources, and messages that encourage sales conversions.